amaccarini/Modelica-PhD-course/README.md

 ### Location:
 Copenhagen, Denmark (Aalborg University campus - A.C.
 Meyers Vænge 15, 2450 København)

+### Price:
+The course is free for students and academics (e.g. post-docs, researhcers, professors).
+If you are from the industry, the fee for participating in the course is 1000 EUR.

 - [announcements](announcements.md),
 - a [course calendar](calendar.md),
 - a [staff](staff.md) page,